avera1988/NMBU-Bio-326/Doc/BacterialGenomeAssemblyMiniON.md

 Now the assembly improves up to 33.8 % completeness with more BUSCOs found.

-**We can then use this final Medaka consensus assembly as our final bacterial draft genome to do produce some annotations and look for interesting metabolic features.**
+**We can then use this final Medaka consensus assembly as our final bacterial draft genome for downstream analysis... (i.e., genomic annotaion)**

 6. Finally, remeber to copy all the results back to the $SCRATCH.